HBrochet/MultivariateCreativeTelescoping.jl/docs/src/OreAlgebra.md

 ```

 ## Printing Ore polynomials
-We need the information stored in the algebra A to print Ore polynomials.
-This is done with the prettyprint function.
+Printing is done with the prettyprint function based on information stored in the algebra A.
-Remark that this package use a standard monomial basis with the derivative operators on the left.
+Remark that the package uses a standard monomial basis with the derivatives w.r.t. polynomial variables on the left.
 This is unusual but
-actually very convenient for the computations done in this package.
+actually more efficient for the computations done in this package.

 ```@docs
 prettyprint